The 10-Year Play: Compound Small and Build $1M Revenue for $100K–$125K Operators

 Year 7 licensing only worked because Years 3–6 built IP and brand.

-Most founders try to skip phases.
-“I’m at $100K, I’ll jump straight to $700K strategy.”
-Doesn’t work.
+Most founders try to skip phases: “I’m at $100K, I’ll jump straight to $700K strategy.”
+It doesn’t work.

-The $100K-$200K phase teaches skills needed for $200K-$400K.
-Skip it, you fail when systems can’t support scale.
+The $100K–$200K phase teaches the skills needed for $200K–$400K, and if you skip it, you fail when systems can’t support scale.

-Patience isn’t waiting.
-It’s recognizing that $1M is built in phases, not leaps.
+Patience isn’t waiting; it’s recognizing that $1M is built in phases, not leaps.

-Adopting the 10-year play requires three mindset shifts:
+Adopting the 10-year Play requires three mindset shifts.

-Stop tracking monthly revenue growth.
-Start tracking quarterly revenue + annual asset development + 10-year trajectory alignment.
+Start tracking quarterly revenue, annual asset development, and 10-year trajectory alignment.

-Accept 25-35% annual growth as success (vs. chasing 50-100%).
-Lower variance, higher probability of reaching the target.
+Accept 25–35% annual growth as success instead of chasing 50–100% growth.

-Total investment: 8-12 hours to set 10-year target and reverse-engineer milestones.
-2-3 hours quarterly to review trajectory and adjust.
+Total investment: 8–12 hours to set 10-year target and reverse-engineer milestones, 2–3 hours quarterly to review trajectory and adjust.

 The return: 3–5X higher probability of reaching $1M vs. aggressive scale strategy, with 50–70% lower stress and risk.